‘Evelyn’s law’ bill advances in Tennessee House

-NASHVILLE, Tenn.
-(WVLT/WJHL) -- A bill that aims to make it a requirement to report a missing child within 48 hours and increase the penalties for parents or guardians who fail to report a missing child in a timely manner moved forward in the Tennessee General Assembly.
+A bill that aims to make it a requirement to report a missing child within 48 hours and increase the penalties for parents or guardians who fail to report a missing child in a timely manner moved forward in the Tennessee General Assembly.

 "Evelyn's Law" was created Sullivan toddler Evelyn Boswell who was reported missing in February despite last being seen in December.